Fiscal-code-calculator/frontend/README.md

 ## Description

-Simple application to calculate the fiscal code following italian rules.
+Client of the simple application to calculate the fiscal code following italian rules.